deadlysyn/blog/_posts/2018-02-11-idea-to-app-part-3.md

 # Middleware

-As mentioned earlier in the series, the tech stack we chose for this experiment was Node.js and Express...
+As mentioned earlier in the series, the stack we chose for this experiment was [Node.js](https://nodejs.org) and [Express](https://expressjs.com)...
 In this ecosystem, a common theme is keeping code responsible for routes clean by factoring functions doing heavy lifting into [middleware](https://expressjs.com/en/guide/writing-middleware.html).

 You can chain middleware functions together for flexibility, passing results around via session or return values.
 Let's see a simple case of this in our app...  first, in `app.js`, the `/random` route responsible for showing a randomly selected restaurant near the user looks quite clean: